 You might be saying that you can’t do that though.
 I’m here to say that you can – when you really, truly want to make it happen.

-According to CNN Money, the average American family made $53,657 in 2015.
+According to CNN Money, the average American family made around $59,000 in 2017.
 While that is the average, it is also true that many Americans make much less than this.

-2 – Fully Commit
+2. Fully Commit

-3 – Create (and use) a Budget and Debt Snowball Form
+3. Create (and use) a Budget and Debt Snowball Form

-I always say to look at paying off debt like a football team.
+Look at paying off debt like a football team.
 Each part of your finances is involved in the game: